Trey-Scheid/privacy-in-practice/README.md

 ### Building the project stages using `run.py`

-To run the file, in your terminal, run `python run.py`
+To run the file, in your terminal, run `python run.py` followed by specific task names, or blank and let task in the run.json config take care of it!
+Choose however many from:
+- `lasso`
+- `kmeans`
+- `cond_prob`
+- `lr_pval`
 <!---
 [target arguments]`.
 - `all` runs `all` targets from scratch (